 ▼Book our Kyoto Food and Drink tour that includes Nishiki!

 - 1. Where and What is Nishiki Market?

 - 2. What to try at Nishiki Market

 - 3. Where to visit around Nishiki Market

 1. Where and What is Nishiki Market?

 Nishiki Market (“錦市場” in Japanese) is one of the most famous and busiest markets in Kyoto.
 Originally opened as a fish market during the Edo period (1603 – 1868), this lively market has served as a popular shopping district among locals for centuries.
-From JR Kyoto station, it is about a 5-minute subway ride and a 10-minute walk.
+It is located a bit north of Kyoto Station.

 This shopping area stretches about 390 meters along Nishiki-koji Street, a stone-paved narrow street that crosses central Kyoto from east to west.
 Stalls and shops at Nishiki Market offer an endless array of food options, including Kyoto’s traditional specialties as well as reasonably priced delicious sweets.